MicrosoftDocs/sql-docs/docs/connect/jdbc/finding-additional-jdbc-driver-information.md

 ---
 title: Finding additional information
-description: For more information about the Microsoft JDBC Driver for SQL Server and SQL development in general, see these additional resources. ms.custom: "" ms.date: 08/12/2019 ms.prod: sql
+description: For more information about the Microsoft JDBC Driver for SQL Server and SQL development in general, see these other resources. ms.custom: "" ms.date: 08/12/2019 ms.prod: sql